onera/Cassiopee/docs/Tutorials/PythonBasicPyTree/PythonBasicPyTree.md

 #>    |_['myChild',array([2.0],dtype='float64'),[0 son],'DataArray_t']
 ```

-Internal offers other basic tree node management functions, such as specific node creations, node removal, or node modifications.
+The Internal module offers additional basic tree node management functions, including the creation, removal, and modification of specific nodes.

-You can save the modified pytree to a file with:
+The modified pytree can be saved to a file with:
 ```python
 # save pytree to file
 C.convertPyTree2File(a, 'out.cgns')
 ```

-You can also save it with different formats by changing the extension or by forcing the format explicitely.
+[Different file formats](https://onera.github.io/Cassiopee/current/doc/Converter.html#Converter.PyTree.convertPyTree2File) can be prescribed by changing the file extension or by forcing the format explicitely.
-Neverthless, it should be noted that a lot of formats don't support all of the CGNS nodes, such as the boundary conditions.
 For example:

 ```python
 # save pytree to tecplot format